er1czz/er1czz.github.io/blog/writeup/firstjob.md

 3. Interview is all about personal connection
 4. Negotiation is everywhere
 5. Thanks to my family, friends, and Insight fellows
 6. Lastly, 2021 is more eventful.
-(US Election, job offer, sudden farewell from granny, company aquisition, company reorg)
+(US Election, job offer, granny, company aquisition, company reorg)